-Wash your hands often with soap and water.
+To protect yourself from coronavirus, you should wash your hands often with soap and water.
 Scrub vigorously for at least 20 seconds, especially after using the restroom, before eating, after touching high-traffic areas and objects, and after sneezing, blowing your nose, or coughing.

 If soap and water are not readily available, use an alcohol-based hand sanitizer.

-2. Avoid close contact with people who are sick.
+2. Avoid close contact with other people.

 Avoid unnecessary trips to crowded areas, and refrain from close contact such as handshakes.

 There is an increased risk of exposure by making contact with individuals outside of those who you have been quarantining with during the period of social distancing requirements.
 As we’ve come to understand that some people can spread COVID-19 without showing symptoms of the virus, it is especially important to limit contact.